sh1eldma1den/painters/README.md

-# painters

-This is code for Project 2 in CSE341.
-This project requires a minimum of two collections within a new database in MongoDB.
+// This API creation project requires a
+// minimum of two collections within a new

-For the first deadline, POST and GET queries should work, and the API should be successfully deployed using Render.
+// database in MongoDB and a deployment using
+// Render with a swagger-generated UI.
+//
+// Contains GET, POST, PUT and DELETE queries
+// with client-side and server-side validation
+// Requires authentication.
+//
+// Repository contains all data from the
+// MongoDB database stored in JSON format.